dchandra1985/portfolio/_posts/2018-01-10-Data Types.md

 Values or observations that can be measured.
 And these numbers can be placed in ascending or descending order.
 Scatter plots and line graphs are used to graph numerical data.

-Numerical data is further divided into Continuous and Dicrete.
+Numerical data is further divided into Continuous and Discrete.

 <ul style="list-style-type:none">